A note from the author, Imed Bouchrika, PhD, career planning expert:

 Private Scholarships for Education Majors

-More than fulfilling your passion for teaching, a career in Education is a rewarding one.
-There are flexible study programs that will lead you to a bachelor’s degree.
+More than fulfilling your passion for teaching, a career in education is a rewarding one.
+There are degrees of education and flexible study programs that will lead you to a bachelor's degree.
 After graduation, you can choose to take a position educating students in a typical classroom setting or take corporate training positions.
 If you decide to upgrade your skills, more opportunities can open up, such as school administration, corporate training, and counseling.

-Education is a versatile degree as well.
+Education is a versatile degree with different types of education degrees offered.
 Students often take courses in related programs, such as psychology, sociology, and STEM.
 That means you can specialize and become an expert in teaching certain subjects.
 Due to the need for more teachers in both public and private industries, there are numerous financial aid and scholarship options for both bachelor and advanced degrees.